cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

     - (void)testDataSourceCPTableView
     {
-        // Reset the spy here, make sure to have an empty state when beginning the test [dataSourceSpy reset];
+        // Make sure we have empty starting point for the spy at the beginning of our test.
+        [dataSourceSpy reset];

-        // As the class CPTableViewTest is the dataSource of the CPTableView, the following methods should be called when reloading the data
+        // As the class CPTableViewTest is the dataSource of the CPTableView, the following methods should be called when reloading the data.
         [dataSourceSpy selector:@selector(numberOfRowsInTableView:) times:1 arguments:[_tableView]];
         [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:1 arguments:[_tableView, _tableColumn, 0]];
         [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:1 arguments:[_tableView, _tableColumn, 1]];